d3vilh/vpntv/README.md

 # !PLEASE DONT RUN THIS PROJECT YET!
 At the moment it is **in active developement**!
 I have only Raspberry Pi Zero W1 available for developement (all the rest boards are busy with ongoing home automations), that is why it takes a lot of time to test and fix all the issues.
 Nevertheless **Testers are welcome!**

-## Broken features or still in developement:
+## Broken or still in developement features:
 * Ethernet connection is not develpped yet, its planned as next step after I'll got free Raspberry Pi 4 board.
 * Documentation for [HW configuration](https://github.com/d3vilh/vpntv-hardware) in stailed progress.
 * Developement of BeeGo based web-ui for client Certs upload is planned but dev is not started yet